kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/05_zsh_setup/transcript.md

-For my shell I'll be using zsh.
+So I'm using iterm2 to access my shell.
+As for the shell itself, I'm using zsh.

 ```
 echo $SHELL